dyohanne/HLAXPress/README.md

 # To see the help:
 Rscript HLAXPress.R -h

 # For illumina read data.
+It performs the analysis for the two samples present in the HLA types file testData/testDataHLAs
-# This downloads the reference HLA database from IMGT/HLA and indexes is for use with LAST
+# This downloads the reference HLA database from IMGT/HLA and indexes it for use with LAST
 Rscript HLAXPress.R testData testData/testDataHLAs --hlaRef totalHLAdb/hladb --readType illumina

 # for nanopore data (three separate fastq.gz files in testData).
+Analysis is done for single sample named BC01
 # We can use the already downloaded and indexed HLA reference data with --hlaRef
 Rscript HLAXPress.R testData testData/testDataNanoporeDataHLAs --samName BC01 --hlaRef totalHLAdb/hladb --readType nanopore